ojalaquellueva/TNRSbatch/README.md

 Prior to matching, names strings are parsed to the taxon from the authority, and the different name components (representing different levels of the taxonomic hierarchy) are separated.
 For example, the name "Poa annua var. supina" is parsed as genus="Poa", specific epithet="annua", infraspecific taxon='supina' and infraspecific rank = 'variety'.
 Parsing allows a name to be partially matched to a higher taxon with the lower taxon cannot be resolved.
 Matching is performed using a fuzzy-matching algorithm which improves performance by searching within the taxonomic hierarchy, and efficiently handles spelling and formulation errors specific to taxonomic names.

 Input is a plain text file of one or more taxonomic names, one name per line.
-Names may be preceded by a unique integer identifier.
+Currently, names MUST be preceded by a unique integer identifier.
 This identifier and name MUST be separate by a pipe ('|') delimiter.
 Location of this file can be specified as a command-line parameter.
+See example file in directory example_data/.

 Output is a comma- or tab-delimited file, similar in format to a download from the TNRS web user interface, using options "All matches" and "Detailed".
 Location of this file can be specified as a command-line parameter.